wiermau/STARWARSAPI/README.md

 API endpoints:

-- get '/movie/:term': based on a Star Wars movie search term, will return all the characters of a specific movie.
+- get 'search/movie/:term': based on a Star Wars movie search term, will return all the characters of a specific movie.
 This endpoint returns an array of links, wich can be used to get data objects of each character.

-- get '/climate/:term': based on a climate search term, will return an object of all the planets that have this climate-type, and will log in the console all dark-haired characters that live on this planet.
+- get 'search/climate/:term': based on a climate search term, will return an object of all the planets that have this climate-type, and will log in the console all dark-haired characters that live on this planet.

+Examples of titles of Star Wars movies: A New Hope, Attack of the Clones, The Phantom Menace, Revenge of the Sith, Return of the Jedi, The Empire Strikes Back, The Force Awaken.
+Examples of Climate-types: temperate, murky, frozen, tropical, arid